This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder or you might like to consider using them in any of these single serving and small batch recipes:

-If you’ve made these turkey sliders, I’d love to hear how they turned out for you.
+If you’ve made this turkey sliders recipe, I’d love to hear how they turned out for you.
 Please rate the recipe and share your thoughts in the comments below.

 Snapped a photo?
 Tag us on Instagram; we’d be thrilled to see your creation!